nodejscn/node-api-cn/n-api/asynchronous_thread_safe_function_calls.md

 `napi_call_threadsafe_function()` never blocks if the thread-safe function was created with a maximum queue size of 0.

+As a special case, when `napi_call_threadsafe_function()` is called from a JavaScript thread, it will return `napi_would_deadlock` if the queue is full and it was called with `napi_tsfn_blocking`.
+The reason for this is that the JavaScript thread is responsible for removing items from the queue, thereby reducing their number.
+Thus, if it waits for room to become available on the queue, then it will deadlock.

+`napi_call_threadsafe_function()` will also return `napi_would_deadlock` if the thread-safe function created on one JavaScript thread is called from another JavaScript thread.
+The reason for this is to prevent a deadlock arising from the possibility that the two JavaScript threads end up waiting on one another, thereby both deadlocking.

 The actual call into JavaScript is controlled by the callback given via the `call_js_cb` parameter. `call_js_cb` is invoked on the main thread once for each value that was placed into the queue by a successful call to